-I just want to encourage you that it is totally possible to come out on top after getting a divorce.
+I just want to encourage you that it is totally possible to come out on top after getting divorced.
 I’ve been through it and I am doing better financially than I ever was before.
 I am more stable, have more options and choices and feel more in control of the outcomes.
-All the things I thought I may never feel again when I was in the midst of my divorce.
+All the things I thought I may never feel again when I was in the midst of getting divorced.

 If you know someone who would benefit from this post please share!
 We all know people in the midst of life stuff that can use practical encouragement and advice.
 Every single thing I offer up here is stuff I have successfully done and used in my life to get ahead with my finances and find financial peace.